Bone Graft Mexico

 In many cases, when your dental Ridge is too thin and need to be increase in width, Ridge expansion is a common procedure.
 Consists of using expansion dental burs to split apart your bone so and Implant can be placed.
 Bonegrafting particals are usually necessary to fill any small defects present.

 Ridge augmentation consist of placing Bone Graft material over the ridge to gain width and length for Dental Implants.
-The ridge with bonegraft particles is covered by a thin reabsorable membrane to help contain the graft particles.
+A thin absorbable membrane covers the ridge with bone graft particles, to help contain the graft particles.

 The Crestal Approach for Sinus Lifts is conservative way to increase bone height in dental Implant site, with the same hole that you are going to place the Implant in the Sinus lift procedure is preformed.
 Usually better for smaller cases of one tooth being replaced with a dental Implant.